m4cey/remote-spotify/README.md

 `GIT_SECRET:`

-If you chose to fork this repo and host it on glitch.me yourself, you may use this to set up a github webhook to pull changes automatically.
+If you choose to fork this repo and host it on glitch.me yourself, you may use this to set up a github webhook to pull changes automatically.
 Send the post request to https://your-app-name.glitch.me/git

 `LOG_LEVEL:`